 D6 Identification relies on the correct selection of ions.
 They must be sufficiently selective for the analyte in the matrix being analysed and in the relevant concentration range.
 Molecular ions, (de)protonated molecules or adduct ions are highly characteristic for the analyte and should be included in the measurement and identification procedure whenever possible.
-In general, and especially in single-stage MS, high m/z ions are more specific than low m/z ions (e.g. m/z < 100).
+In general, and especially in single-stage MS, high m/z ions are more selective than low m/z ions (e.g. m/z < 100).
 However, high mass m/z ions arising from loss of water or loss of common moieties may be of little use.
 Although characteristic isotopic ions, especially Cl or Br clusters, may be particularly useful, the selected ions should not exclusively originate from the same part of the analyte molecule.
 The choice of ions for identification may change depending on background interferences.
+In high resolution MS, the selectivity of an ion of the analyte is determined by the narrowness of the mass extraction window (MEW) that is used to obtain the extracted ion chromatogram.
+The narrower the MEW, the higher the selectivity.
+However, the minimum MEW that can be used relates to mass resolution.